LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 [!code-csharp[](./snippets/gamescene/pausegame.cs)]

-Next, update the `CheckKeyboardInput` method so that when the escape key is pressed, instead of returning to the title scene, we now pause the game:
+Next, update the `CheckKeyboardInput` method so that when the escape key is pressed, we pause the game instead of returning to the title scene:

 [!code-csharp[](./snippets/gamescene/checkkeyboardinput.cs?highlight=6-10)]

-Finally, update the `CheckGamePadInput` method so that when the start button is pressed, it pauses the game:
+Finally, update the `CheckGamePadInput` method so the game is paused when the start button is pressed:

 [!code-csharp[](./snippets/gamescene/checkgamepadinput.cs?highlight=6-10)]